Loneliness vs. Alone: A Christ-Centered Path to Healing for Widows

 - Rachel Powell

-- 6 min read
+- 7 min read

-The Weight of Loneliness
+The Weight of Widowhood Loneliness

-Loneliness after loss is more than just an empty house or quiet nights—it’s the aching feeling that you are now living in a world void of your person, that no one truly sees you, or that you're drifting alone in a world that keeps moving on without you.
+Loneliness after losing your husband is more than just an empty house or quiet nights—it’s the aching feeling that you are now living in a world void of your person, that no one truly sees you, or that you're lost in a world that keeps moving on without you.

 The silence can be deafening, making you wonder, "Is this just how life will be now?"

-Death is an enemy, and navigating after this kind of loss feels lonely because, well, they are gone.
+Death is an enemy, and navigating after this kind of loss feels lonely because, well, they are gone...
 And we hate that they aren't coming back.

-There are also the critical elements of lost companionship, intimacy, and being known.
+There are also the critical elements of lost companionship, intimacy, and being deeply known.
 Where you once had someone who knew your mind from a look across the room, there is now emptiness.
 There are no texts, no one to talk about your heart to... and the person you need comfort from the most is the one you're grieving.

 This is likely why, in recent responses from 100 widows, "loneliness" came out on top as one of the leading challenges/frustrations.